Ribonucleic acid (RNA) is an important biological macromolecule that functions to convert the genetic information encoded by DNA into proteins.

-DNA compared to RNA
+DNA vs. RNA

 One of the ﬁrst ribozymes to be discovered was RNase P, a ribonuclease that is involved in generating tRNA molecules from larger, precursor RNAs.
 RNase P is composed of both RNA and protein; however, the RNA moiety alone is the catalyst.